aasatoyin/post-install-config/README.md

 <img src="https://i.imgur.com/iJ6mLAI.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Download and install HeidiSQL. (this allow us to connect to SQL server and set up a database that osticket will use) slick 'finish' and this will load a new interface
+Download and install HeidiSQL. (this allow us to connect to SQL server and set up a database that osticket will use), download and click 'finish' and this will load a new interface.

 </p>
 <br />